CollaboraOnline/CollaboraOnline.github.io/content/post/easyhacks.md

 ]
 +++

-Check out the starting points for new developers on the project - usually with code pointers helping you to locate the area to hack on easily.
+Check out the starting points for new developers on the project — usually with code pointers helping you to locate the area to hack on easily.
 <!--more-->

-First you need to do a build of Collabora Online though, visit the [How to build CODE]({{< relref "build-code" >}} "How to build CODE") page.
+First, you need to do a build of Collabora Online though, visit the [How to build CODE]({{< relref "build-code" >}} "How to build CODE") page.

 ### List of Easy Hacks